"At the center of your being you have the answer; you know who you are and you know what you want."

 Active Shadow: The Tyrant

 The need for stability becomes a need for control.
-You try to create stability by controlling everything around you.
+We try to create stability by controlling everything around us.

 Signs of the Tyrant distortion:

-- You try to control others' emotions to maintain your stability
+- We try to control others' emotions to maintain our stability

-- You become brittle—appearing stable but prone to explosive reactions
+- We become brittle—appearing stable but prone to explosive reactions

 This is false centeredness.
 It looks stable but is fear-based.
 The Tyrant's rigidity creates resistance and breaks under pressure.